9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 Its behavior is slightly different from our earlier function.
 Instead of
-immediately returning `False` if the seller doesn\'t have the item, it
+immediately returning `False` if the seller doesn't have the item, it
 will block (if necessary) until both the seller has the item and the
 buyer has enough money to pay for it.